-You’ve opened and contributed to a traditional IRA, invested it, waited several months, and you’re now ready to exercise the option to convert it into a Roth IRA.
-Now, because you’ve read the blog on how to do a backdoor Roth IRA correctly, you also know that before you do that Roth conversion, you need to move any pre-tax IRAs out of the IRA into a 401(k) or similar plan.
+Are you wondering how to do a rollover from your IRA to your 401(k) plan?
+You’ve opened and contributed to a traditional IRA, invested it, waited several months, and you’re now ready to convert it into a Roth IRA.
+Before you do that Roth conversion, you need to move any pre-tax IRAs out of the IRA into a 401(k) or a similar plan.
 This includes IRAs like a SEP IRA or a rollover IRA.
-While a reverse rollover may not be common, there are times a IRA to 401(k) rollover makes sense.
+While a reverse rollover may not be common, there are times an IRA to 401(k) rollover makes sense.
 In this blog, we will explain the reasons for and against an IRA to a 401(k) rollover and how you can do it.

 What is a reverse rollover?